You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Benadryl?

-When taken together, Lipitor and Benadryl may interact in ways that affect their efficacy or increase the risk of adverse effects.
+When taken together, Lipitor and Benadryl may interact in a way that increases the risk of side effects.
 Here are some potential interactions to consider:

 Increased Risk of Muscle Weakness